tibcert/threat-story/_posts/2024-6-21-narrative-report.md

 This attack was one of the first examples of mobile malware we observed in the community and showed how digital threats against the community adapt.
 As Tibetans went mobile, so did the threats.

-<h2 class="mb-4 ftco-animate" id="one-click-away-from-compromise">One Click Away From Compromise</h2>
+<h2 class="mb-4 ftco-section ftco-animate" id="one-click-away-from-compromise">One Click Away From Compromise</h2>

 The sophistication of social engineering used to lure targets to install mobile malware and the technical sophistication of the malware itself has significantly escalated in recent years.